-The project work normally consists of two case studies, each undertaken over about five weeks, and additional written assessments taken after the case studies.
 Students normally have a choice of two case studies.
 At the end of each case study, the student submits a substantial written report for assessment.
 Both count equally for the award of the MSc.
 The assessment of the first case study should normally be completed, and feedback given to the student, before the student begins to write the report on second case study.

-The second case study, and the written assessments taken after the case studies, contribute to possible exemptions from subjects CP2 and CP3.
+The second case study, and the written assessments taken after the case studies, all contribute to possible exemptions from UK actuarial profession subjects CP2 and CP3.

-In exceptional cases (e.g. a student intending to undertake a research degree, or a student on an industrial placement) the project work may consist of a single research dissertation.
+In exceptional cases (e.g. a student intending to undertake a research degree, or a student on an industrial placement) the two case studies may be replaced by a single research dissertation.
+In this case, the dissertation will contribute to possible exemption from UK actuarial profession subject CP3.